vmware-labs/verified-betrfs/concurrency/docs/SpinLock.md

 ## Atomics

-Our `atomic` primitive will be based off the [C++ std::atomic library](https://en.cppreference.com/w/cpp/atomic/atomic) and similar like [Rust's std::sync::atomic](https://doc.rust-lang.org/std/sync/atomic/).
+Our `atomic` primitive will be based off the [C++ std::atomic library](https://en.cppreference.com/w/cpp/atomic/atomic) and similar to [Rust's std::sync::atomic](https://doc.rust-lang.org/std/sync/atomic/).
 For now, *we will only use the ‘sequentially consistent’ guarantee* (and in fact the Mutexes we examined earlier need to implemented with sequentially consistent guarantees).

 (However, the [GPS: Navigating Weak Memory with Ghosts, Protocols, and Separation](http://plv.mpi-sws.org/gps/paper.pdf) paper provides some good reading on logics suitable for Acquire/Release primitives, which we will hopefully make use of in the future.)